goosepark/Goosepark/README.md

-# 🎵 Goosepark Music - Blockchain Music Marketplace
+# 🎵 Goosepark Music - NFT Collection Showcase

-A decentralized music marketplace built on Ethereum that allows artists to showcase and sell their music directly to fans using cryptocurrency.
-Built with Next.js, Solidity, and Web3 technologies.
+A clean, simple platform to showcase your existing music NFT collections on both Ethereum and Solana blockchains.
+Built with Next.js and Web3 technologies.

 ## ✨ Features

-- 🎵 **Music Showcase**: Beautiful, responsive interface to display your music
+- 🎵 **Collection Showcase**: Beautiful, responsive interface to display your music NFT collections
-- 💰 **Blockchain Payments**: Purchase music with ETH using MetaMask, WalletConnect, or Coinbase Wallet
+- 💰 **Multi-Blockchain Support**: Purchase with ETH (MetaMask) or SOL (Phantom)
-- 🎧 **Built-in Player**: Stream music directly in the browser
+- 🔗 **Easy Navigation**: Direct links to OpenSea and Magic Eden marketplaces
-- 🏆 **NFT Ownership**: Each track is minted as an NFT for true ownership
+- 🏆 **Existing NFTs**: Showcase your already minted music NFT collections
-- 💎 **Royalty System**: Automatic royalty distribution to artists
+- 💎 **Simple Pricing**: Clear ETH/SOL pricing for each collection
-- 🔒 **Decentralized**: No middleman, direct artist-to-fan transactions
+- 🔒 **Wallet Integration**: MetaMask and Phantom wallet support
 - 📱 **Mobile Responsive**: Works perfectly on all devices

 ## 🚀 Quick Start